 1. Top Pick Men’s & Women’s: Best All-Around Hiking Socks

-I highly recommend these socks for those who want comfortable, blister-resistant protection while hiking.
+I highly recommend the Darn Tough Micro Crew Socks socks for those who want comfortable, blister-resistant protection while hiking and are into sustainability.

 - Comfortable and durable material